lolipop316/terraform-guardrails/automation_lab_tue_reflection.md

-# My First Terraform Lab — Encryption Guardrail
+# My First Terraform Lab: Encryption Guardrail

 This was my first real Terraform lab.
 The goal was simple: create an S3 bucket and make sure nothing can be uploaded unless it’s encrypted.